cetz-package/cetz/src/lib/plot.typ

 ///     Paint to use for filling marks.
 ///   ])
 /// - fill-below (bool): If true, the filled shape of plots is drawn _below_ axes.
-/// - name (string): The plots element name to be used when refering to anchors
+/// - name (string): The plots element name to be used when referring to anchors
 /// - legend (none, auto, coordinate): The position the legend will be drawn at.
 See @plot-legends for information about legends.
 If set to `<auto>`, the legend's "default-placement" styling will be used.
 If set to a `<coordinate>`, it will be taken as relative to the plot's origin.
 /// - legend-anchor (auto, string): Anchor of the legend group to use as its origin.
 ///   If set to `auto` and `lengend` is one of the predefined legend anchors, the